 Always write a review!
 I love it when my couples give me a tip but honestly I'll trade it for a 5 star review any day!
 I said before that tipping is for the people, not the company.
 Well reviews are how you can show extra love to the company.
 If you loved your vendor and what they did and give them a great tip, that's awesome, but don't forget to also leave them a review so that the whole world knows how amazing they are too.
 This shows support and puts an extra spotlight on them to help them get more business.

 It's okay if you can't afford to tip all your vendors (weddings are expensive enough as it is) but just be sure to at least show them some extra love by writing them a glowing review.

 Support the small business owners!
 You may think your florist owns and operates her own business so all the money goes directly to her, and she's probably swimming in cash.
 Most of the time, that's a big N-O. Small business owners go above and beyond for their clients more than the big companies do (yes that is a tad bit of a biased statement).
 It takes a lot of courage and sacrifice to step out on your own and start a business and it takes a long time to gain traction and become profitable.
-Most of the time these businesses are individually owned and operated so what a larger company has a staff of 20+ to do, a small business owner just has themselves and maybe one assistant.
+Most of the time, these businesses are individually owned and operated so what a larger company has a staff of 20+ to do, a small business owner just has themselves and maybe one assistant.
 They also likely have much lower prices than their competitors.
 This means they're doing more work for less money.
-But all because they love what they do and you can sense it in their service.
+And that money has to not only support the business but also their family.
 So I always recommend booking and tipping your local small business vendors to show appreciation and support.